 If you have been injecting drugs such as heroin, it is also common to advise:

-- A blood test which includes testing for HIV, checking the health of your liver (liver function tests) and checking for hepatitis A, B and C.
+- A blood test which includes testing for HIV, checking the health of your liver (liver function tests) and checking for hepatitis B and hepatitis C.

 - Immunisation against hepatitis A, hepatitis B and tetanus (if not previously immunised).